 Conducting an RFM analysis on your customer base and sending personalized campaigns to high value targets has massive benefits for your eCommerce store.

-We are going to break each step down, complete with screenshots & best practices.
 Keep in mind that your eCommerce brand is unique.

 This isn't going to be the best way for your particular business, but it will be a great template for you to iterate on.

 Barilliance connects your offline and online customer data.
 You can define as many segments as you like, automatically enroll customers based on their actions, and trigger any number of marketing campaigns.
 Learn more here.

 Step 1: Set yourself up right